 Apart from the GMAT, most of the fastest-growing graduate business schools require the GRE exam as part of their admission process.
 In order to assess the math skills, the business school gives high importance to the quantitative section scores.
 With that, aspiring students must have a prudent approach in preparing for the GRE, especially for the quantitative section.
 Some examinees might be intimidated by math subjects, especially the difficult questions, so we compiled some tips and strategies to prepare for quantitative reasoning.

-The examination is conducted that very year by ET.
+The examination is conducted that very year by Educational Testing Service (ETS).
 Top graduate schools, master’s degree programs, and business schools focus on the scaled score of quantitative reasoning more than anything else.
 The test results are necessary for the examiner to be successfully admitted to their desired school.
-Quantitative skills are highly needed for various programs especially when pursuing a business-related higher education.
+Quantitative skills are highly needed for various programs, especially when pursuing a business-related higher education.
 The skill is needed for prospective students to immerse themselves in valuable data and learn more about operations directly related to their future profession.
 Acing a competitive score in the quantitative reasoning on GRE is important because it increases the chances of admission to top schools.
-(1)

 The syllabus for the GRE quantitative section is listed below:

 - Algebra.
 It refers to the involvement of divisibility, factorization, remainders, prime numbers, and even and odd integers.
 Exponents, roots, arithmetic operations and estimation, ratio, per cent, decimal representation, absolute value, and number line sequence are also covered.